-- DO provide the family with information regarding detection combing and treatment. - DO NOT Exclude from school children who may have head lice.
-If lice are present, they have likely been there for weeks. - DO NOT send alert letters home to other families.
-These may cause unnecessary anxiety and negative responses from individuals who lack accurate information about head lice.
+- DO NOT Exclude from school children who may have head lice.
+If lice are present, they will likely have been there for weeks. - DO NOT send alert letters home to other families.
+These may cause unnecessary anxiety and negative responses from individuals who lack accurate information about head lice. - DO provide the family with information regarding detection combing and treatment.

-MyHealth.Alberta.ca: Head Lice (alberta.ca)
+Information Link

-Please also see:
+MyHealth.Alberta.ca: Link to information about Lice detection and treatment Please also see: